Rekord/rekord-angular/README.md

 The easiest way to install is by using bower via `bower install rekord-angular`.

+- `rekord-angular.js` is `14KB` (`3.1KB` gzipped)
+- `rekord-angular.min.js` is `6.3KB` (`2.1KB` gzipped)

+Include `rekord` as a module dependency in your angular app definition.

-There are two services which assist in making angular and rekord work flawlessly together:
+There are several services which assist in making angular and rekord work nicely together:

-### Rekord.Bind
+### Rekord.Sync

-Rekord.Bind will bind modifications made outside of angular to an angular scope.
+Rekord.Sync will sync modifications made outside of angular to an angular scope.
 Modifications outside of angular includes but is not limited to:

 - Data being loaded from local storage